p2sk-ann/terraform-provider-aws/website/docs/r/redshift_integration.html.markdown

 The following arguments are required:

 * `integration_name` - (Required) Name of the integration.
 * `source_arn` - (Required, Forces new resources) ARN of the database to use as the source for replication.
+You can specify a DynamoDB table or an S3 bucket.
 * `target_arn` - (Required, Forces new resources) ARN of the Redshift data warehouse to use as the target for replication.

 The following arguments are optional: